yiisoft/yii2/docs/api/db/ActiveRecord.md

 ### Persisting Data to Database

-ActiveRecord provides the following methods to support data insertion, updating and deletion:
+ActiveRecord provides the following methods to insert, update and delete data:

 - [[save()]]
 - [[insert()]]